tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Anna

-### Q: What is the name of the main character in the webcomic Gunnerkrigg Court by Tom Siddell?
-- **Correct Answer:** Antimony
-- Bismuth
-- Mercury
-- Cobalt

 ### Q: What is the name of the main character of the anime "One-Punch Man"?
 - **Correct Answer:** Saitama
 - Genos